robogeek42/agon_basic_mycode/rtdemo/HowDoesItWork.md

 ![FourCols.png](FourCols.png)

 The 3- flips around the colours to you will get white for lower values of C and Red for Higher.
-This has the effect of making the horizon brighter as it receeds.
+This has the effect of making the horizon brighter as it recedes.

 Then you have a SQRT\(C\) expression.
 This is so you get a gradual shortening of the changes in colour, with the foreground having least change in colour gradient.

 The multiply by 48 is interesting.
-It is chosen because a the end we will divide by 16 as part of the dithering effect, but we want to keep to 3 colours so 16*3=48 ensures that.
+It is chosen because in the end we will divide by 16 as part of the dithering effect, but we want to keep to 3 colours so 16*3=48 ensures that.

 Without the next part that gives us